HomeTriviaPlantsVanilla Orchid

 ✓ TRUE

-Vanilla comes from the cured pods of Vanilla planifolia, an orchid.
-It's the only orchid grown for edible fruit.
+Vanilla is derived from the cured pods of Vanilla planifolia, an orchid.
+It is the only orchid species cultivated for its edible fruit; no other orchid produces a fleshy, palatable fruit used commercially as food.

 6.